Clean Code Best Practices (2025 Guide): Principles, Smells & Checklist

 What’s the fastest clean code win for teams?

 Enforce consistent formatting, agree on naming conventions, and adopt a simple code review checklist.
-Those three improve readability immediately.
+Those three improvements immediately reduce cognitive load across the team.

 Key terms (quick glossary)